DLR-RM/BlenderProc/examples/front_3d_with_improved_mat/README.md

 {
   "module": "loader.CCMaterialLoader",
   "config": {
+    "folder_path": "<args:2>",
     "used_assets": ["Bricks", "Wood", "Carpet", "Tile", "Marble"] }
 }
 ```

+The `folder_path` if the script was used, should be `"resources/cctextures"`
-This module loads the assests which names contain a string listed in `"used_assets"`.
+This module loads the assets which names contain a string listed in `"used_assets"`.
 These will be later used to replace the materials in the 3D-Front scenes.

 ####